Up to Martin Armstrong's Socrates

 Arithmetic Errors in the Reversal System

-Summing it up, the credibility and sincerity of Armstrong's Socrates subscription service is no longer a question.
+Summing it up, the lack of credibility and sincerity of Armstrong's Socrates subscription service is no longer a question.

 Before his conviction, Armstrong marketed his firm's trading prowess with claims of being a technology leader in computerized technical trading - based on the technology that he would have used to generate his $700 million trading losses.